ibarrain/qry_filter/README.md

 # QryFilter
-Warning: This is a work in progress and should not be used in production.
+*Note: This is a work in progress and should not be used in production.*

-This is a simple Rails gem for handling query filters.
+QryFilter aka "QueryFilter" is a simple Rails gem that provides a pattern and helper when dealing with lots of filter clauses in your ActiveRecord query.

-Filter classes should be defined in 'app/lib/filters' e.g. UserFilter.
+## Usage

-## Usage (in the future)
+**Filter Class**
-Filter Class:
+You can define this inside ```app/filters```.
 ```ruby
 class UserFilter
   def default